 We can all agree that the current global situation regarding coronavirus is having an effect on the majority of businesses.
 However, it is also clear that a period of reflection and analysis of existing business practices will follow.

-Coupled with the impact of Brexit and the worldwide focus on reducing the carbon footprint of the supply chain, this could be the time to explore the benefits of short sea container services.
+Coupled with the impact of Brexit and the worldwide focus on reducing the carbon footprint of the supply chain, this could be the time to explore the benefits of scheduled and short sea container services.

 - Cost savings

 - Reliable and fixed transit times to the UK